Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 5. Do not use fit to page on a full A4 label PDF.

-A full A4 page can contain a perfectly good Royal Mail label, but the page around it is the problem.
-The thermal printer sees the whole A4 canvas unless the file is cropped.
+A full A4 page can contain a perfectly good Royal Mail label.
+The A4 canvas around it is the problem.
+The thermal printer sees the whole page unless the file is cropped.

 Problem: the barcode is cut off

-A cut off barcode usually means the PDF page is larger than the paper size, the scale is wrong or the printer is starting at the wrong position on the roll.
+A cut off barcode usually means the PDF page is larger than the paper size, the scale is wrong, or the printer is starting in the wrong spot.

 Try these fixes:

-• Set the driver paper size to the label stock
+• Set the driver paper size to the loaded stock.

-• Check the roll guides are holding the stock straight
+• Check the side guides are holding the stock straight.

-• Print from a PDF app rather than a browser if the browser keeps changing scale
+• Print from a PDF app if the browser keeps changing scale.

 Never ship a label with a clipped barcode.
-The parcel may still move, but it is asking for scanning trouble.
+It may move, but you are asking for scanning trouble.

 Troubleshooting flow for Royal Mail labels that print too small, cut off or drift on a thermal printer